 Well, no—not really.
 Not when your physical therapist has fallen in love with the idea of “power poses“ and keeps telling you that all your chronic pain problems could be solved if you just learned to stand like a man.
 Now the efficacy of power poses is being contested in the scientific community—and one of the researchers who helped introduce the idea is among its detractors.

-The power pose theory holds that you can raise your testosterone and lower your cortisol levels by standing in assertive poses.
 Power poses broke into the public consciousness following Harvard University psychologist Amy Cuddy’s wildly popular TED talk in 2012.
 Cuddy also co-authored an influential paper on the subject published by Psychological Science in 2010.
 The essential theory holds that standing in a powerful, dominant manner has both psychological and physiological benefits.
 Cuddy, along with co-authors Dana Carney and Andy Yap, wrote that you can raise your testosterone and lower your cortisol levels by merely standing, briefly, in assertive poses.
 This might include balling your hands into fists, with your feet hip-width apart; resting your palms on a table and leaning forward; sitting with your knees spread (often referred to as “manspreading”); and clasping your hands behind your head while resting your feet on the table.

 The power pose theory made a major media splash.
 Cuddy taught it to Zappos employees, collaborated with Sheryl Sandberg on her “Lean In” initiative, and eventually penned Presence, a 2015 book expanding on her research.
 Eventually, power poses began to be recommended to people like me.